thebadprince/thebadprince.github.io/README.md

-# Build Tomorrow Today.™
+# Design The Future.™

-## Jomi Cubol is an interdisciplinary product strategist and designer focused on transformative software.
+## Jomi Cubol is a designer & strategist building industry-transforming products and businesses.

-I combine product, design, engineering, data, and philosophy to build technology and spread ideas that advance society.
+I'm the founder and principal of 𝓕𝓮𝓮𝓵 𝓔𝓽𝓮𝓻𝓷𝓲𝓽𝔂, a strategy & design studio working on the intersection of media, fashion, and technology.

-Most recently, I worked at Condé Nast where I designed numerous products, led teams, and helped create a universal design system for all of its portfolio brands (GQ, Vogue, WIRED, The New Yorker, Vanity Fair, among others).
-Before that, I designed mobile apps and enterprise software for startups.
+Previously, I worked at consumer healthcare company Thirty Madison where I led product design for Cove, and Condé Nast where I built numerous revenue-generating products, led design and engineering teams, and helped create the universal design system powering its stable of global media brands such as GQ, Vogue, WIRED, The New Yorker, Bon Appétit, among others.

-My mission is to democratize opportunity through technology to build a better future for humanity.
+My mission is to make beautiful powerful things that inspire people and shift culture.
+For more information, view my résumé, check out my work, or email jomi.cubol@gmail.com for inquiries.